cloudmesh/cloudmesh-openapi/README-source.md

 ## Overview

-When getting started using the `openapi`, please first call `cms help openapi` to see the available functions and options.
+When getting started using the `openapi`, please first call `cms helppython -m venv ~/ENV3 source ~/ENV3/bin/activate # on windows ENV3\Scripts\activate mkdir cm cd cm pip install cloudmesh-installer cloudmesh-installer get openapi

+openapi` to see the available functions and options.
 For your convenience we include the manual page later on in this document.